RM 329 Find Cheap Flights from Southeast Asia to China

 • What is the cheapest time of day to fly to China?

-The cheapest time of day to fly to China is generally in the afternoon, when round-trip flights cost RM 210 on average.
-Morning departures are around 21% cheaper than evening flights, on average.
-The most expensive time of day to fly to China is generally in the evening, which is peak travel time and where the average cost of a ticket is RM 272.
+The cheapest time of day to fly to China is generally at night, when round-trip flights cost RM 184 on average.
+The most expensive time of day to fly to China is generally in the afternoon, which is peak travel time and where the average cost of a ticket is RM 210.

 • What is the cheapest flight to China?